Hierarchical Explanations for Video Action Recognition: Hierarchical Explanations

-\myparagraph{Hierarchical Clustering.} Our hierarchical clustering cost encourages input images to have at least one patch from features to be closer to a child, parent or grandparent class prototype.
+\myparagraph{Hierarchical Clustering.} In order to provide meaningful explanations at each level of hierarchy our hierarchical clustering cost encourages input frames to have at least one patch from features to be closer to a child, parent or grandparent class prototype.

-\myparagraph{Hierarchical Separation.} Our hierarchical separation cost encourages the latent patches of the images to stay away from the prototypes not belonging to the same child class or parent class or grandparent class.
+\myparagraph{Hierarchical Separation.} Our hierarchical separation cost encourages the latent patches of the frames to stay away from the prototypes not belonging to the same child class or parent class or grandparent class.